 Beatle burning and even the Inquisition come to mind!

-I didn't fully like or agree with the bishop, but I heard honesty and bravery in his radical and informed ideas.
-The vicar spoke of website called "[bishop's name]'s faeces" which lists the bishops alleged sins.
-I know enough of the bishop's writings to say that every crude count levelled at him is wrong.
-He does not deny all the miracles and all the things that mainstream Christians claim their faith is made of up (on behalf of all others who wish to call themselves Christian).
+I didn't like or fully agree with the bishop, but I heard honesty and bravery in his radical and informed ideas.
+The vicar spoke of website called "[bishop's name]'s faeces" which lists the bishops alleged sins, which weren't all accurate.
 The vicar called the bishop a heretic.
-Heresy is challenge to the accepted group.
-Orthodoxy is not (as its name means) the right way; it is the powerful group who hold official sway.
+Heresy is challenge to the accepted group - its literal meaning is to choose.
+Orthodoxy is not (as its name means) the right way; it is the way of the powerful group who hold official sway.
 The vicar proclaimed that this bishop would not be allowed in the diocese and implied welcome protection from senior clergy here.
 To me, that's control over freedom of expression and no true God would do that.

 What are the signs of false teachers?

 -Those whose personal power comes before their message and the good of those the preach to.

 -Those who denigrate other ideas with dismissal and judgment